tony-ho/binance-oco/README.md

 Prerequisites: [Node.js](https://nodejs.org/en/)

-Download and unzip the latest release from [here](https://github.com/tony-ho/binance-oco/releases)

-Open a terminal/command prompt in the downloaded folder and run the following command:
+Open a terminal/command prompt and run the following command:
 ```
-npm install
+npm install binance-oco
 ```

 ## Configuration

-Create a file called `.env` in the same folder as `binance-oco.js` with your [Binance API key](https://support.binance.com/hc/en-us/articles/360002502072-How-to-create-API) in the following format:
+Create a file called `.env` in the folder from where you'll be running `binance-oco`, and add your [Binance API key](https://support.binance.com/hc/en-us/articles/360002502072-How-to-create-API) in the following format:
 ```
 APIKEY={Binance API Key}
 APISECRET={Binance Secret Key}